(Discontinued - No Longer Available)

-A torque drive is a precision tool with an internal mechanism which will prevent the driver from turning further when the proper torque level has been achieved.
+A torque drive is a precision tool with an internal mechanism that will prevent the driver from turning further when the proper torque level has been achieved.
 Not all Torque Drivers are equal.
-Some will come to a hard stop, some will click, and some will disengage very gently to provide an optimal torque level more superior to others.
+Some will come to a hard stop, some will click, and some will disengage very gently to provide an optimal torque level superior to others.
 The are two types of Torque Drivers, Variable and Fixed Torque.

 Variable Torque drivers typically cost 2x as much as a fixed torque driver.
-It has the advantage where users can experiment with different torque levels.
+It has the advantage that users can experiment with different torque levels.
 However, they tend to go out of calibration very quickly, and the level of accuracy is not as good as fixed torque drivers.

 Therefore, AnalogMagik has decided to provide a fixed torque driver for our kit.
-The torque is preset at a level which we believe should be good enough for 90% of the cartridges on the market.
+The torque is preset at a level that we believe should be good enough for 90% of the cartridges on the market.

 The Torque Driver Kit has been sold out.